artthurz/artthurz/README.md

 </a>

-:stars: Enthusiast of the web & mobile development.
+:stars: Enthusiast of the web, mobile and api development.

 Passionate about the whole Javascript ecosystem.
 Currently working as a junior programmer at <a href="https://www.bimachine.com.br/">BIMachine</a>.